ialfina/id-hatespeech-detection/README.md

 "_](https://ieeexplore.ieee.org/abstract/document/8355039), in Proceeding of 9th International Conference on Advanced Computer Science and Information Systems 2017(ICACSIS 2017).

 ## Licence
 You can use this dataset for free.
 You don't need our permission to use it.
-Please cite our paper if your work uses our data.
+Please cite our paper if your work uses our data in your publication.
 Please note that you are not allowed to create a copy of this dataset and share it publicly in your own repository withour our permission.

 ## Contact